annajordanous/Impro-Visor-SF/README.txt

 There is new solo generation method based on transformations from a basic melody.

+Trading can now be done with any grammar, not just ones designated for trading.

 The former Solo Generator has been enhanced to become the Theme Weaver.
+There is still a bit of work to be done on it.

 There is a menu for quantize a melody to a specified number of sub-divisions of a beat.
 This can be used to clean up melodies that are played by a human in real-time on a MIDI instrument.

 There are some new elements, such as arpeggiation, in the style pattern editor.

+Individual style patterns (rather than just whole styles) can be named and included by reference rather than by literally copying them.

 The section sub-divider interface has been changed slightly.